barebox/barebox/Documentation/boards/layerscape/tqmls1046a.rst

 Ethernet Ports
 --------------

-There two RGMII ports are the two closest to the RS-232 socket.
+The two RGMII ports are the two closest to the RS-232 socket.
 They are ``eth2`` for the lower port and ``eth3`` for the upper port.

 MBLS10xxA (Base Board) Boot DIP Switches